 Just because you’re not working inside the 3PL’s warehouse doesn’t mean you won’t know what’s happening.
 Through their technology, you should be able to see your inventory flow, including when inventory is being received, stowed or put away, picked, packed, shipped, and any other movement.

-With ShipBob’s proprietary warehouse management software, you can search orders by tracking number, destination country, the number of items it contains, filter by sales channel, fulfillment center location, as well as get full transparency into performance such as fulfillment speed, orders fulfilled on time, accurately, claim-free, and much more.
+With ShipBob’s proprietary warehouse management software, you can search orders by tracking number, destination country, the number of items it contains, filter by sales channel, fulfilment centre location, as well as get full transparency into performance such as fulfilment speed, orders fulfilled on time, accurately, claim-free, and much more.

 “The technology ShipBob offers is the real differentiator, and the selling point is the visibility and transparency of the dashboard.”